JohnnySun/doge-university/info/documentation/static_pages.md

 ## Overview

 The navigation bar
-(which is between the UVA brand and the main content of the page and contains the core hierarchy of the website) is built automatically.
+(which is between the DOGE University brand and the main content of the page and contains the core hierarchy of the website) is built automatically.
 There are 3 types of pages which interact with the navigation bar: